dev-cetera/df_log/ARTICLE.md

 This is where `df_log` transcends being just a logger.
 Using callbacks, you can turn it into a central event bus for your entire application.

-The `Log.addCallback()` method lets you execute a function every single time a log is created, giving you access to the complete `LogItem` object (message, tags, timestamp, etc.).
+The `Log.addCallback()` method lets you execute a function every single time a log is created, giving you access to the complete `LogItem` object.

 #### Use Case 1: Smarter Crash Reporting with Breadcrumbs

 When a crash happens, the error message is only half the story.
-The other half is _what the user did right before it_. `df_log` can automatically provide this context.
+The other half is *what the user did right before it*. `df_log` can automatically provide this context.

 ```dart
 // In your main.dart